Learn something new every day

 A warrant of possession applies to tangible property, but it is most often used in eviction proceedings.
 In most cases, a property owner must follow legal procedures before an eviction gets to this point, however.
 This usually includes notifying the tenant of the intention to evict him and providing a specific date on which to vacate the property.
 If the tenant leaves the premises as requested, a property owner may not need to seek this type of order.

 A property owner or his agent typically seeks a this type of warrant when a tenant fails to turn over possession of the property despite the fact that the owner or agent has followed legal procedures for evicting him.
 In such a case, a property owner or the owner’s agent must request a warrant of possession from the appropriate court in his jurisdiction.
 In the event that the court decides to grant this order, law enforcement authorities typically get involved and serve the warrant on the tenant.

 Once the warrant of possession has been served, a tenant usually has only a short amount of time to vacate the premises.
 The amount of time allotted depends on the jurisdiction in question.
 In some places, a person is given several days to vacate the premises after the warrant is served.
 Some jurisdictions, however, only allow tenants 24 hours to leave the property.

-If a person ignores a warrant of possession and remains on the property after the deadline for vacating it, a law enforcement officer typically takes steps to physically remove the tenant from the property along with his belongings.
+If a person ignores the warrant and remains on the property after the deadline for vacating it, a law enforcement officer typically takes steps to physically remove the tenant from the property along with his belongings.
 He may also secure the doors of the property to ensure that the tenant cannot return to the property without breaking into it.
 In some jurisdictions, however, the owner secures the property with the officer present.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!